penicaudm/SendgridWrapper/readme.md

 # SendGrid basic API wrapper

-A wrapper for the SenGrid v3 API that lets you send email as a Powershell command, similar to Send-MailMessage.
+A wrapper for the SendGrid v3 SendMail API that lets you send email as a Powershell command, similar to Send-MailMessage.

 ## Installation